 A dynamic sales leader that is people and results focussed Darren is the now the Vice President of sales for POSTMEDIA Community Markets - a position with a national scope overseeing more than 25 divisions and 135 Advertising staff.
 A collaborative and strategic leader Darren is a member of the Senior Leadership team for POSTMEDIA.
 Recipient of Trent University’s Young Leader Award in 2007 Darren has held progressively senior roles within media organizations since graduation.
 Named Publisher at the age of 29 Darren was the youngest publisher of a daily newspaper in Canada at the time.
 Darren acted as Publisher, The Peterborough Examiner from 2006-2010 and was most recently Vice President, Advertising for the Toronto SUN.
 In his current role Darren is responsible for leading the transition of a large media sales organization through a period of significant disruption as the organization pivots from a traditional newspaper company to a leader in digital solutions.
 Darren has been active on a number of local boards including the United Way and MusicFest.
 A father of 2 teenagers Darren enjoys time with his wife of 17 years at their home in Peterborough County.

-Suzana Pinto, BSc (Hons) Computer Science and Mathematics, '99
+Suzana Pinto, BSc (Hons) Computer Science & Mathematics, '99

-Communications and Web Manager, Faculty of Science, Ryerson University
+Communications and Web Manager, Faculty of Science, Ryerson University, Toronto

 Suzana Pinto is a three-time award winning communications professional for her work producing creative, innovative and high quality promotional videos.
 Currently, as the Communications and Web Manager for the Faculty of Science at Ryerson, she plays a key role in strategically building and enhancing the Faculty's reputation and visibility in science education through print, digital, and web communications.
 Previously, she was with the Faculty of Science at York University where she led initiatives to enhance internal communications, external relations to media, government and the general public, and redesigned and redeveloped the Faculty's website.
 Suzana also worked for the Waterloo Institute for Nanotechnology (WIN) at the University of Waterloo where she managed external relations and events to establish WIN as a global centre of excellence for nanotechnology and its applications.
 Suzana is a strong advocate for women in science, technology, engineering and mathematics (STEM).
 She volunteers to teach how to program/code and mentors students in non-traditional science career paths such as science communications.
 During her time at Trent, Suzana was a member of many clubs and groups, founded the undergraduate computer science club, was a work/study student for Alumni Affairs, and participated in intramural soccer.
 To gain experience, she worked for the Ministry of Environment as a data management technician and the Ministry of Natural Resources as a junior systems developer through the Ontario Summer Experience Program.
 Suzana has a Master's in Management Sciences from the University of Waterloo.